 Long bone growth varies within and between population groups.
 Differences arise due to variation in environment, gene pool, and cultural differences.
 Unlike dental development, genetic components in long bone growth may have a secondary influence in the presence of severe environmental conditions (e.g. malnutrition, illness).

 The method becomes less accurate with increasing age due to differences in growth between individuals and between boys and girls given that sex estimation of children is often not possible.

 On the left is the head of the femur epiphysis from a young child and on the right this same epiphysis from an adolescent.

-The adult skeleton consists of 206 bones, but during childhood, the number of bones is considerably greater.
+The adult skeleton generally consists of 206 bones, but during childhood, the number of bones is considerably greater.
 This is due to the way in which our bones develop and grow during childhood.
 Many bones begin as separate ‘centres of ossification’ or small bones developing from cartilage.
-The centres of ossification then fuse to other bones at different times during development, eventually forming the 206 complete bones we see in adult individuals.
+These centres of ossification then fuse to other bones at different stages of development, eventually forming the 206 complete bones we see in adult individuals.
 For example, the femur of an 8-year old child consists of 5 separate bones (the diaphysis - or shaft, the head of the femur, the greater and lesser trochanters and the distal epiphysis).

 This array shows separate ossification centres of the thoracic vertebrae and how they develop over childhood, from a young child on the left to a fully mature individual on the right.